isamauny-wso2/weather-agent/README.md

 # Weather-Based Music Recommendation Agent

-An AI-powered music recommendation system that suggests Spotify playlists based on weather conditions.
+An AI-powered music recommendation agent that suggests Spotify playlists based on weather conditions.
 The system integrates OpenAI for intelligent recommendations, OpenWeatherMap API for weather data, and Spotify API for music playlists.

+This example is using the WSO2 API Manager AI GW to manage the OpenAI connection.

 ## Features